munificent/craftinginterpreters/book/the-lox-language.md

 The line between the two gets <span name="blurry">blurry</span> once you look at the details of languages on both sides, but the basic idea is that in prototypes, you don't need to have some "class"-like construct that represents a "kind of thing".
-Methods can exist right on an individual object and each object can be its own special snowflake.
+Methods can exist right on an individual object and objects can inherit from ("delegate to" in prototypal lingo) each other.

 <aside name="blurry">